PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/298-q1-2021-progress-report.md

 [F0bes](https://github.com/F0bes) .

-This makes the syscall iterate through the format string which can be considered \"slow\" but this syscall is only going to be used for debugging purposes.
+This makes the syscall iterate through the format string which can be considered "slow" but this syscall is only going to be used for debugging purposes.

 [\#4255](https://github.com/PCSX2/pcsx2/pull/4255) Core: Added support